This Is the Key to a Healthy Immune System

 2. Ignite: Spice it up

 Adding small amounts of sour and pungent tastes to each meal is like adding kindling to a fire.
-Sour tasting foods are acidic and include citrus, ferments, vinegars, yogurt, kombucha.
+Sour tasting foods are acidic and include citrus, ferments, vinegars, yogurt, and kombucha.
 Pungent foods tend to be spices and herbs like ginger, cinnamon, cardamom, cumin, clove, coriander, fennel, mint, and black pepper.

 3. Hydrate: Heat it up